springfall2008/batpred/README.md

 - Multiple cars can be planned with Predbat, in which case you should set **num_cars** in apps.yaml to the number of cars you want to plan
   - **car_charging_limit**, **car_charging_planned**, **car_charging_battery_size** and **car_charging_soc** must then be a list of values (e.g. 2 entries for 2 cars)
-  - Car 0 will be managed by Octopus Energy plugin if enabled
+  - If you have Intelligent Octopus then Car 0 will be managed by Octopus Energy plugin if enabled
   - Each car will have it's own slot sensor created **predbat_car_charging_slot_1** for car 1
   - Each car will have it's own SOC planning sensor created e.g **predbat.car_soc_1** and **predbat.car_soc_best_1** for car 1